muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

   <content>
 ## Introduction

 The purpose of this project is to deploy a DropWizad application using AWS Elastic BeanStalk as a Docker image.
+Please follow the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki) which gives an overall deployment architecture and step by step configuration steps needed.

 ## Overview

-A simple Dropwizard application `dropwizad-app` integrated with swagger has been used for the deployment.
+A simple Dropwizard application `dropwizad-app` integrated with swagger is intendent to deployed in AWS Elastic BeanStalk as a docker image.
+This application is going to deploy in a public subnet reside in a private VPC, this utilize a MySql RDS instance deployed in a private subnet reside in a private VPC.
-Step by Step AWS environment configurations and Elastic BeanStalk deployment steps have been explained in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)
+Step by Step AWS environment configurations (VPC, Subnet, Internet Gateway, Rout Table, Security Groups ,Subnet Groups,RDS,EC2) explain in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki/AWS-Environment-configuration-steps)
+Step by step AWS Elastic beanstalk explain in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki/Deploy-the-Docker-image-using-AWS-Elastic-BeanStalk.).

 ## Running The Application locally